junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean shrugs, "Same old, just wandering around, working my job, I guess."

 "You have anyone waiting for you to come home?"
 Rory asks seriously.
-"My Dad is watering plants for us."
+"Like my Dad, he's watering plants for us."

-"Not really."
+"Not really, we don't have plants."
 Dean glances at Cas.
 "I got him, I got a car, that's about it."

 Cas says slowly, "That's not true."